Clinton-Davis/chow/README.md

 #### **Add Recipe**

-This page is of a form formate has all the inputs you will need to upload a great recipe.
-We have incorperated a text editor called [CKEditor](https://ckeditor.com/) to help with keeping it very neat and ordered.
+This page is a form formate it has all the inputs you will need to upload a recipe.
+We have incorporated a text editor called [CKEditor](https://ckeditor.com/) to help with keeping it very neat and ordered.
-All the input will have to be used to add a recipe, there is form validation.
+All the input will have to be used to add a recipe; there is form validation.

 <details>
 <summary>Add Recipes Wireframes</summary>